 What is VWCE?

 The VWCE fund (with ISIN code IE00BK5BQT80) is very popular amongst the passive investing community.
 This fund, launched by Vanguard in 2019 to track the performance of the FTSE All-World Index, currently holds more than €11 billion under management.
-Because that index is so diversified, investors can find in VWCE a great way to follow the market and hold a significant portion of the world's company stocks such as Apple, Tesla, Alibaba, etc… The fund holds close to 3,700 stocks compared to approximately 4,000 for its index.
-The index has returned approximately 9.4% annually since 2005, so it seems that choosing VWCE as the only fund in your portfolio is a great strategy for the long run… But is it?
+It's composed of approximately 3,700 stocks.
+And because it's so diversified, investors can find in VWCE a great way to follow the market and hold a significant portion of the world's company stocks such as Apple, Tesla, Alibaba, etc… The index has returned approximately 9.4% annually since 2005, so it seems that choosing VWCE as the only fund in your portfolio is a great strategy for the long run… But is it?

 Finding the portfolio of ETFs that lets you sleep at night

 The role of stocks and bonds